 Small cube sized tapioca is boiled and thereafter sautéed in oil with mustard, onion, green chili, curry leaves, etc. till blended well and dry.
 It is more like a side dish with rice or in some pockets of Kerala, it is enjoyed with evening tea/coffee.
 Mashed tapioca also is prepared almost in a similar manner.

 If properly marketed, perhaps tapioca chips but for the carbs can give a good competition to potato chips.
 There already are packets of tapioca chips available all over Kerala.
 Commonly available varieties include plain, round chips, spicy ones, and matchstick type chips.
 Beware, you can indulge in it way more than you actually want to have.

 Other products include starch, flour, glucose syrup, bread, etc. If dried well tapioca can be preserved for a long time and can be used to cook later.

-I would say it won’t be a bad idea if parents take special note of the above options.
-Kids who splurge on fast food and are prone to eat out often can be provided viable homemade options in tapioca varieties.
+I would say it won't be a bad idea if parents take special note of the above options.
+Kids who splurge on fast food and are prone to eat out often can be provided viable homemade options in tapioca and its varieties.

 Health and nutrition

 Although tapioca is a staple food and regularly consumed by people, it provides only carbohydrates and is low in protein, vitamins, and minerals.

 Since it is a tropical plant, it is widely available in almost all over Kerala and can easily be cultivated in other parts of the country.
 Already it is popular in south Indian states and in Northeast.
 You don't have to be a skilled farmer to cultivate cassava plants.
 A major advantage of the crop is that it can withstand drought-prone conditions and hardly requires much attention.
 The duration of the crop is about seven to eight months and a single plant can yield up to 4-6 kgs of root depending on the soil.